bihealth/kiosc-server/docs/source/index.rst

 .. tip::

-    If your group also use `SODAR <https://github.com/bihealth/sodar-server>`__, projects and users can be directly imported from there.
+    If your group uses the `SODAR <https://github.com/bihealth/sodar-server>`__ data management system, selected projects and their users can be synchronized into Kiosc for federated access management.

 .. note::